MIND SOLUTIONS – Make More Neural Connections!

-Focusing the mind can be accomplished by using intentional, attentional techniques, such as puzzles, mathematics problems, focal meditations, etc.
+The mind can be accomplished by using intentional, attentional techniques, such as puzzles, mathematics problems, focal meditations, etc.

 As you may recall, in a previous article we discussed the phenomenon of the holistic impact each NOGA Wellness Solutions® area on the others.
-Even though the ideas below are specific for brain and mind, research proves that exercise, and MOVEMENT (see my last instalment HERE) are fabulous for our brain, increasing blood flow to it!
-Additionally, healthy food and hydration also our impact our brains directly by sending healing information and nutrition to them.
+Even though the ideas below are specific for brain and mind, research proves that exercise, and MOVEMENT (see my last installment HERE) are fabulous for our brain, increasing blood flow to it!
+Additionally, healthy food and hydration impact our brains directly by sending healing information and nutrition to them.
 Our brains are made mostly of various fats and water.
-“EFAs (Essential Fatty Acids),” especially Omega 3s, are in fact essential, and must be obtained by dietary sources.
+“EFAs (Essential Fatty Acids),” especially Omega 3s, are in fact essential and must be obtained by dietary sources.
 These fats are the “lubricant“ that keeps the brain functioning well, facilitating better neuronal connections.

 Expanding the mind and the overall growth of neurons occurs when we regularly do such things regularly, even a few times daily.
-Consider any of the following ideas to use as a practice for your mind and brain health.
-No one thing is better than the other.
+Consider any of the following ideas as a practice for your mind and brain health.
+No one activity is better than the other.
 You will be able to see which activity feels best for you when you’re in the “zone” as you perform it.

 - Meditation (See my free Beginner’s Meditation on the Breath™)